ckiri/latex-letter-template/README.md

 ## Misc

 Options and configuration of the document are set inside `main.tex`.
 To change default behavior, change or uncomment them.
-The most importend ones IMO:
+The most important ones IMO:

 | Option (default)               | Description                                                          |
 |--------------------------------|----------------------------------------------------------------------|